 The Urban Studies Minor allows University of Mary Washington students to explore the particular dynamics of cities from an interdisciplinary framework.
 It emphasizes breadth.
 Students interested in obtaining a minor in Urban Studies should contact the program director or one of the affiliated faculty.

 Requirements for Urban Studies Minor

-Eighteen (18) credits to include one introductory class (HISP 209, GEOG 231 or GEOG 237); one research intensive class (ANTH 344; HISP 469; or SOCG 313); IDIS 400; and nine credits (three courses) in electives from a pre-approved list.
-The electives must be in three different disciplines and at least two must be at the 300-level or beyond.
+Eighteen (18) credits to include one introductory class (HISP 209, GEOG 231 or GEOG 237); four electives in two different disciplines, with at least three at the 300-level or beyond; and IDIS 400.
 One 3-credit Individual Study course may be substituted for one of the elective courses with the approval of the instructor and the Director of the minor program.
 One 3-credit internship can be substituted for one of the elective courses with the approval of a faculty sponsor and the Director of the minor program.
+One 3-credit study abroad class can be substituted for one of the elective courses with the approval of a faculty sponsor and the Director of the minor program.

 Electives for Urban Studies Minor

 ANTH 211, 309, 344; ARTH 311, 355, and 470U; CLAS 103, 105 and 390; ECON 351C, 352, 353 and 354A; GEOG 231, 236, 237, 331, 337 and 410Q; HISP 209, 405, 469, 470, and 471VV; HIST 300U, 308, 310, and 471E6; PSCI 332; SOCG 313, 371M, 440, and 475.
 Additional classes from American Studies, Anthropology, Geography, Historic Preservation, History, Sociology, and other disciplines will count with the approval of the Program Director.